argentini/Argentini.Sfumato/README.md

 ## Installation

+**NOTE:** the dotnet tool installation below is not yet available. *This message will be removed once Sfumato launches*.

 Install dotnet 7 or later from [https://dotnet.microsoft.com/en-us/download](https://dotnet.microsoft.com/en-us/download) and then install Sfumato with the following command:

 ```dotnet tool install --global argentini.sfumato```